wadewegner/wadewegner.github.com/_posts/2018-02-01-mobile-sdk-with-salesforce-dx.md

 - react native
 ---

-This week I had the opportunity to highlight how developers can combine project-based app development with Salesforce DX, the Salesforce CLI, Scratch Orgs, and the Mobile SDK together to make -- at least, in my humble opinion -- a pretty compelling native app dev experience with Salesforce.
+This week I had the opportunity to demo how developers can combine project-based app development with Salesforce DX, the Salesforce CLI, Scratch Orgs, and the Mobile SDK to make -- at least, in my humble opinion -- a pretty compelling native app dev experience with Salesforce.
 In this post I'll share some of the things I did with the hope that, after you look at it, you'll want to try it out too.

 ### Setup the CLI Plugin for the Mobile SDK